josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 * **check_system_status**: Validates if the administrator (you most likely) defined an administrator for the Kismet server.
 If not, then all the API queries will fail
 * **get_all_alerts**: Get all the available alerts (if any) from your Kismet server.
 * **get_alert_by_hash**: If you know the identifier (hash) of an alert, you can retrieve the details of that event only
 * **get_alert_definitions**: Get all the alert definitions.
-Kismet supports a wide range of alerts and an user will definitely be interested to find out what type of alerts they are
+Kismet supports a wide range of alerts and a user will definitely be interested to find out what type of alerts they are

-You can see [all the integration code]() here to see how the methods work in action.
+You can see [all the integration code](../test/test_integration_kismet.py) here to see how the methods work in action.

 Also wrote a class that requires admin privileges; I use it to define a custom alert type and to send alerts of that type to kismet, as part of the integration tests.
 Right now I don't have much use of sending custom alerts to Kismet in real life but that may change in the future, so here is the code: